naveen7252/nuls-smart-contract-maven-plugin/README.md

           - Can get balance of an account
           - Can query the details of a transaction

 ## How does it work?

 - This plugin works along with [nuls-maven-archetype](https://github.com/naveen7252/nuls-maven-archetype) , it is a maven archetype to   create smart contract project with the template.
-- Archetype adds this plugin automatically to the generated pom.xml file
+- Archetype adds this plugin automatically to the generated pom.xml file for the smart contract project
-- If developer is creating smart contract project without the archetype, add the following section in pom.xml file under builds section
+- If developer is creating smart contract project without the archetype, add the following section in pom.xml file under builds->plugins section

             <plugin>
                 <groupId>io.nuls</groupId>